Got another link for this section? Put it here.

-Advocacy is assisting a one side or one party in the process of resolving a conflict.
+Assisting a one side or one party in the process of resolving a conflict.

-Mediation is a dynamic, structured, interactive process where a neutral third party assists in resolving disputes between two or more parties.The third party is hopefully there as a neutral party.
+A dynamic, structured, interactive process where a neutral third party assists in resolving disputes between two or more parties.The third party is hopefully there as a neutral party.
 Mediators do not decide who is right or wrong, but are there to help the parties communicate and reach an agreement that suits all involved.
 Mediation aims to provide a supportive space where people can talk through their conflict in a productive manner.
 The mediator is not an advice-giver or decision-maker.
 Informal, confidential, and flexible.
 Focuses on interests not positions,

-Restorative Justice: a theory of justice that emphasizes repairing the harm caused by harmful behaviour.
+A theory of justice that emphasizes repairing the harm caused by harmful behaviour.
 It is best accomplished through cooperative processes that include all stakeholders.
 This can lead to transformation of people, relationships and communities.

 A similar concept to RJ, but put emphasis on transforming the situations and behaviours that led to a harm, as opposed to restoring the situation to its former place.